 Mandy started teaching maths in the UK, and apart from a short hiatus working in IT, has continued to hone her skills teaching Year 7 and upwards for more years than is polite to mention!
 Currently at Bucklands Beach Intermediate, Mandy has been involved with the ALiM (Accelerated Learning in Mathematics) program.
 Mandy also supports local primary schools’ maths extension programs, and is a current volunteer member of the Australian Maths Trust School Focus Group.
 With the assistance of her son, she manages ludi.nz, which provides an online environment to accelerate the learning of basic facts.
 Mandy was the recipient of a Jim Campbell Award for Teaching Excellence in 2017.

-Shane has been working with gifted and talented students and extending their learning in mathematics for more than 15 years.
+Shane has been working with gifted and talented students and extending their learning in mathematics for more than 16 years.
 He is also experienced at helping struggling mathematicians at Years 7 and 8.
 Shane’s commitment to giving back to the mathematics community is shown through his involvement with the Canterbury Mathematical Association as a member of their executive since 2017.
 His involvement with the CMA has led to his organising and leading professional development for teachers in Years 7-10, and contributing to the organisation of the annual Cantamath competition.
+Shane's contribution to the NZ maths community was recognised with the presentation of the Jim Campbell Award (2022).
+He is currently broadening his understanding of mathematics teaching at a secondary level, while teaching overseas at A. B. Paterson College in Queensland, Australia .

 The Design Company